Adriankhl/relativitization-game-doc/guide/quick-start-guide.md

 Satisfaction affects population growth and other functionalities of pop.
 To increase satisfaction, the desire of the pop has to be fulfilled.
 Pop will buy their desire resources automatically.
-As a player, you have to ensure that you pay the pop sufficiently, and you have sufficient resource for the pop to buy.
+As a player, you need to have sufficient resource, and ensure that you pay the pop well, so they have sufficient fuel to buy the desired resource.

+Resources are manufactured by factories.
+You can click the "Common" button to hide the common pop data, and you will find the "Build factory commands" section.